 There are also a few different annual events in February in San Diego.

-Nine out of 10 times, Mardi Gras will fall on one of the last weekends in February and you can join the party on 5th street in the Gaslamp Quarter.
+Nine out of 10 times, Mardi Gras will fall on one of the last weekends in February, and you can join the party on 5th Street in the Gaslamp Quarter.

 Also in February: The Vietnamese Tet Music Festival, the Bird Festival, and the Jewish Film Festival.